 A large part of the share trading activities on SIX derives from EU investment firms.
 According to SIX, a substantial portion of shares traded on its trading venue would be affected by the lack of an equivalence decision.
 If the trading obligation cannot be fulfilled by trading on a Swiss trading venue (because Switzerland is not considered equivalent), EU investment firms would have to switch to other trading venues recognised for the purpose of the share trading obligation.
 Thus, the equivalence decision under article 23 MiFIR is crucial for Swiss trading venues.

-Positive decision: highly important for Swiss traders
+Positive decision: highly important for Swiss trading venues

 A positive equivalence decision under article 23 MiFIR and article 25(4) MiFID II is of utmost importance for the Swiss trading venues.
 In case of a lack of equivalence, EU investment firms will be forced to execute trades on another trading venue outside Switzerland.
 This would harm the Swiss financial market in its entirety, since a strong share trading venue with an international circle of participants is crucial for an international financial centre like Switzerland.

-We believe the introduction of the FMIA will increase the probability of a positive equivalence assessment by the Commission regarding Swiss trading venues.
+We believe the introduction of the FMIA will increase the probability of a positive equivalence assessment by the European Commission regarding Swiss trading venues.
 Even though various aspects of the equivalence procedure are still unclear and while technical equivalence does not ensure a positive decision on a political level, current signs are promising.
 Swiss exchanges could be among the first third country trading venues to be considered equivalent for the purpose of the share trading obligation.